Joseph has been on the GW staff for the last five seasons

 GW (4-4) at #3/3 Syracuse (9-0) | Sat., Dec.
 10, 2011 | Carrier Dome, Syracuse, N.Y.

-Joseph, who had a successful playing career before moving into coaching, has played a key role in the development of GW's perimeter players.
-Patricio Garino earned All-Atlantic 10 honors in 2015-16 after averaging career bests in scoring (14.1 ppg) and three-point shooting (.430), leading the league in the latter category during the regular season.
+An elite shooter in his playing days, Joseph has played a key role in the development of GW's perimeter players, notably Olympian and current NBA player Patricio Garino who earned All-Atlantic 10 honors in 2015-16 after averaging career bests in scoring (14.1 ppg) and three-point shooting (.430), leading the league in the latter category during the regular season.